muwnawn/data_portfolio/_learning/statistics.md

 	<figcaption>Here is a picture explain it all.</figcaption>
 </figure>

-# 1. Classifying and Summarizing Data
+# 1. CLASSIFYING AND SUMMARIZING DATA
 ## 1.1.
 Classifying Data
 ### Qualitative (Categorical) - Định tính
 * Binary – where there are two choices, e.g. Male and Female